csc-training/csc-env-eff/_slides/08_installing.md

 - New software is not automatically added to `$PATH`
   - Include the full path or add with `export PATH="/path/to/my/sw:$PATH"`

+#  Compiler optimizations

+- A compiler is a special program that reads, analyses and translates a human readable source code into a machine readable object code.
+- Compilers target specific operating systems and computer architectures.
+- Compilers are using programming language specific.
+- **Code profiling**: examines the application code to ensure it is optimized, resulting in high application performance.
+It analyzes the memory, CPU, and network utilized by each software component or routine.

 # Installation methods: Native installations

 - Installing directly to the system